• Skip to primary navigation

 • Grate the carrot and pop in to a small saucepan together with the rolled oats, flaxseed, sweetener and spices.
 Pour in the almond milk, water and vanilla extract.
 Stir everything together.

 • Bring the mixture to a boil then reduce the heat to a low simmer.
 Cook, stirring occasionally, for 7-10 minutes, or until the porridges reaches your preferred consistency.
-Add a little extra water and/or almond milk to thin the porridge out as it’s cooking, if needed.
+Add extra milk to thin the porridge out as it's cooking, if needed.

 • If you’d like to add some additional protein, while the porridge is cooking, simply add in a whisked egg or a few tablespoons of your preferred protein powder.
 If you’re adding the egg, make sure to stir briskly so the egg becomes completely incorporated in to the porridge.

-• Serve the porridge piping hot with a sprinkle of extra cinnamon and toppings of your choice (pictured is a topping of coconut yoghurt, blueberries and pumpkin seeds).
+• Serve the porridge piping hot with a sprinkle of extra cinnamon and toppings of your choice (pictured is a topping of yoghurt, blueberries, walnuts and pumpkin seeds).

 Notes